 In truth, Thornton had already assembled a good side at Dens Park and youngsters Alan Gilzean, Ian Ure and Andy Penman were on their way to top careers.
 But goalkeeper Bill Brown was sold to Spurs and when Everton offered a record £27,000 for Jimmy Gabriel, the club found it impossible to refuse.
 Dundee were regularly selling their best players at a profit and along with Brown and Gabriel, Gilzean and Ure later moved on to successful careers south of the border.

-Shankly focused on adding experience.
-English title-winner Bobby Seith arrived from Burnley and schemer Bobby Wishart was brought in from Aberdeen.
+Shankly spent a modest £8,500 adding English title-winner Bobby Seith from Burnley, goalkeeper Bert Slater from Liverpool and schemer Bobby Wishart from Aberdeen.

 ‘The Scottish Stanley Matthews’

 But perhaps Shankly’s masterstroke was the signing of 37-year-old Gordon Smith.
 The winger, dubbed ‘The Scottish Stanley Matthews’ early in his career, had been ‘pensioned off’ twice already by the time he arrived at Dens Park.
 Having won three league titles with Hibernian, ‘The Gay Gordon’ suffered continuing ankle problems and was released by the Edinburgh club.

 After paying for an operation himself he promptly signed for capital-city rivals Hearts and won a further title as well as the Scottish League Cup, in his first season.
 The injury problems returned to impair Smith’s second season at Tynecastle and they released him.
 Shankly stepped in and snapped him up.

 The signing was inspired.
 Smith linked up with Gilzean on the right side of the attack and they played a key role in 1961-62 when The Dark Blues caused a major upset in Scottish football.